InfamyStudio/Lost-Ark-Anti-AFK-Bot/README.md

 It is up to you if you choose to run the program!

 # Latest Release
-- Currently [V1.2](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V1.2) is the latest release available!
+- Currently [V1.3](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V1.3) is the latest release available!
-- Added user input for keys for the bot to click
-- Fixed a few bugs and bot crash vectors on input
+- Fixed Integer Division Bug on timings,
-- Changed CLI Interface to make it easier to read
-- Updated Minified to new source code
-- Update Obfuscated to new source code
+- prepping code for Queue Detection System also V1.4 Being Released Very Soon!

 # Usage
 ## Usage ~ About